dineshgowda24/blog/content/posts/exploring-the-enigma-of-database-vacuuming/index.md

 #### Heap Scan

 The first phase is the heap scan.
 In this phase, the visibility map is checked.
-Any page in the visibility map is skipped since it does not contain any dead tuples.
-The pages that are not on the visibility map have been scanned.
+The idea of visibility map is to mark the pages that do not have any dead tuples.
+So only the pages that are not on the visibility map will be scanned.
 The IDs of the dead tuples are added to a special array called `tids`, which is used in the next phase.

 #### Index Vacuuming